pettersilie/NoMansSkyCooking/doc/operations.md

 recipes:
   source-path: ./data/recipes.json
+  refinery-path: ./data/refinery-recipes.json
   price-path: ./data/product-prices.json
 ```

 Operational expectations:

-- `recipes.source-path` should point to the single recipe dataset
+- `recipes.source-path` should point to the cooking dataset
+- `recipes.refinery-path` should point to the refinery dataset
-- `recipes.price-path` should point to the separate price storage file
+- `recipes.price-path` should point to the separate cooking price storage file
 - there is no longer a project-root fallback recipe file
+- the application expects the refinery dataset to exist at startup

 ## Build